vigorprotocol/constitution/constitution.md

 3.1.
 Candidates are Members that intend to be eligible to become Custodians.

 3.2.
-For a Member to register as a Candidate, they must stake an amount of VIG tokens, the staking amount is configurable by DAC proposal, candidacy allowing them to receive votes from Custodians.
+For a Member to register as a Candidate, they must stake an amount of VIG tokens, the staking amount is configurable by DAC proposal, candidacy allowing them to receive votes from Custodians and if garnish enough votes can themselves cast votes to elect Custodians.

 3.3.
-Candidates can withdraw anytime from the VIGOR DAC and this action will be permanently recorded on the blockchain.
-Candidates that withdraw can unstake immediately.
+Candidates can anytime withdraw from their candidacy and be able to unstake the VIG amount ex 3.2 above.
+This action will be permanently recorded on the blockchain.

 3.4.
-Candidates can be removed by DAC proposal from the VIGOR DAC and this action will be permanently recorded on the blockchain.
-Candidates that are removed cannot unstake until after the stake lockup period which is configurable by DAC proposal.
-Removed Candidates will not be able to join again before 6 calendar months.
+Candidates can be forcefully removed by the Custodian Board with or without reason and this action will be permanently recorded on the blockchain.
+Candidates that are removed cannot unstake the VIG ex 3.2 above until after a certain stake lockup period is passed.
+The Custodian Board can set stake lockup period.
+Candidates removed in this way will still remain valid Members but will not be able to stake again to become a Candidate for the following 6 calendar months.

 ## 4. CUSTODIANS